CuriosAI/graph_conjectures/README.md

 # Dataset

 ## Files Description
 The dataset was originally designed for experiments on Brouwer's conjecture.
 It contains 11983 graphs with 11 vertices, each one labelled with its laplacian spectra.
-All dataset's information are divides into three files:
+All dataset's information are divided into three files:

 - <b>*n11_graphs.g6*</b>: contains the g6 encoding of the graphs.
 The .g6 format is a compact text-based encoding.
 It is well-supported and can be easily read by python NetworkX method *read_graph6*.
-- *n11_laplacian_spectra.txt*: contains the labels.
+- <b>*n11_laplacian_spectra.txt*</b>: contains the labels.
 Each line includes 11 laplacian eigenvalues, reported in descending order and separated by spaces.
 The *i-th* row of this files contains the eigenvalues of the *i-th* graph in *n11_graphs.g6*.
-- *weisfeiler_leman_results.txt* : in this files each row contains a numeric pair, with numbers separated by space.
+- <b>*weisfeiler_leman_results.txt*</b>: in this files each row contains a numeric pair, with numbers separated by space.
 A number *i* represents the graph in the *i-th* row of *n11_graphs.g6*.
 The reported pairs are the ones that succeeded in 1-dimensional Weifeiler-Leman test, which implies that the two graphs involved could be isomorphic.
 The total number of such pairs is 1124695.

 ## Dataset generation
+The dataset integrates 11-vertices graphs downloaded from *House of Graphs* online database with random graphs generated via NetworkX implementations of Erdős–Rényi (ER), Watts-Strogatz (WS) and Barabási–Albert (BA) models, in quantities:
+- 1010 graphs drawn from ER models, considering the probability *p* varying in *[0,1]* with step *0.01*.
+We draw *10* graphs from each choice of *p*.
+- 540 graphs drawn from WS models, varying the mean degree *k* in *{4,6,8}*, and rewriting edges' probability *β* in *[0.1,0.9]* with step *0.1*.
+This gave us 27 different models and 20 graphs were drawn from each.
+- 10162 graphs obtained from BA models, with parameter *m* varying in *{2,...,9}*.
+BA algorithm builds a graph starting from an initial configuration on $m_0>m$ nodes.
+We took House of Graphs' samples with $3 \leq n \leq 10$ and used each $G$ in this batch to start a BA generation with $m<|V(G)|$.